 Percentage of Percentage of Mean Median

 Men receiving Women receiving Gender Bonus Gender Bonus

 bonus bonus Pay Gap Pay Gap

-Bonus 84.11% 89.15% 32.78% 34.82%
+Bonus 83.93% 89.15% 30.51% 34.82%

-Historically for SATCoL, the mean and median bonus pay gap figures have been largely a reflection of the high number of women in part time roles and fewer women in senior roles.
-Bonuses are only payable after 3 months with the business and with a number of new store openings, there will be a number of retail employees that wouldn't have been eligible for a bonus yet.
+There was a change in the remuneration structure from 1st April 2024, with an increase in basic pay being introduced to compensate for the withdrawal of the company's main bonus scheme, but this scheme was in place for virtually the whole of the tax year.
+Historically for SATCoL, the mean and median bonus pay gap figures have been largely a reflection of the high number of women in part time roles and fewer women in the most senior roles.
+Bonuses were only payable after 3 months with the business and with a number of new store openings, there will have been a number of retail employees that wouldn't have been eligible for a bonus for the full year.